logo

 My advice is: know your fair usage limits and keep track of what you're withdrawing when abroad.
 And don't use your card on a weekend, if you can help it!

 If you can keep within those boundaries, Revolut is a very cheap way to spend money abroad.
+If you can't, check out Starling Bank or Wise instead.

 What exchange rate does Revolut use?